 The Event Loop is at the core of Node.js’s non-blocking I/O model, enabling it to efficiently handle asynchronous tasks.
 Let’s break down its three main phases to understand how it orchestrates task execution.

-The timer phase handles callbacks scheduled by setTimeout
+The timer phase handles callbacks scheduled by setTimeout and setInterval.
+When the Event Loop enters this phase:

 Example: